mfischer-ucl/mfischer-ucl.github.io/_pages/prdpt.md

 <b>Interactive Examples</b><br>
 <p style="text-align: justify">
 Below is an interactive 1D example which uses our method to differentiate through a discontinuous step function.
-We can smoothen the plateaus left and right of the jump discontinuity by convolving the step function with a Gaussian kernel (click 'Show Smooth').
+The task here is to move the triangle center (parameterized by theta), such that it covers the black pixel at the bottom.
+The plateaus in the cost landscape come from the fact that the error between the pixel's desired and its current color does not take into account how "far away" the triangle is when it's not overlapping the pixel.
+We can smoothen these plateaus by our proposed convolution with a Gaussian kernel (displayed in plot in the right bottom corner, click 'Show Smooth' to see the convolved function).
-We then sample this convoluted space and use the samples to drive a gradient descent that moves the initial parameter (green) towards the region of zero cost (the right halfspace, blue). <br>
+We then sample this convoluted space and use the samples to drive a gradient descent that moves the initial parameter (green) towards the region of zero cost, i.e., such that the triangle overlaps the pixel. <br>
 </p>
 {% include gaussianconv.md %}